 Experts believe the data was collected through infostealer malware—malicious software that quietly pulls browser-stored passwords, cookies, autofill data, and messages from infected devices.
-These credentials were then compiled and dumped online, completely unprotected.
+The resulting credentials are often compiled into massive logs and resold or leaked online.
+In this case, one such compilation was left fully exposed.

 Attackers don’t need any special tools or skills to use them.
 They can simply copy, paste, and log in.
 That opens the door to: